 Your nurse will show you how to call out to the nursing desk if you have questions or need anything.

 Can I have a doula when I give birth?
 Does a doula count as my one visitor?

 Yes.
-If you choose a doula for labor support, they would count as your one visitor.
+If you choose a doula for labor support, they count as one of your visitors.